fmt +linux +x86_64

 A format string consists of a string of literal characters, to be printed verbatim, and format sequences, which describe how to format arguments from a set of variadic parameters for printing.

 A format sequence is enclosed in curly braces "{}".
 An empty sequence takes the next argument from the parameter list, in order.
-A specific parameter may be selected by indexing it from zero: "{0}", "{1}", and so on.
+A specific parameter can be selected by indexing it from zero: "{0}", "{1}", and so on.
 To print "{", use "{{", and for "}", use "}}".

 Some inline modifier examples: